Professor Blue

 Some extra detail about the track

 This was a song written about Mark’s late father, John.
 It tells of his struggles with dementia in the years prior to his passing.
-It particularly notes an incident when John couldn’t identify his own grandson, AJ, from a picture on a shelf and wanted to know who had slid AJ’s picture from its frame, even though it was in there and AJ was in the room with him.
+It draws from an incident when John couldn’t identify his own grandson, AJ, from a picture on a shelf and wanted to know who had slid AJ’s picture from its frame, even though it was in there and AJ was in the room with him.

 Some extra detail about the track